-- are a Bhutanese citizen and are residing in and applying for the Scholarship from Bhutan;
+- are a citizen of Bhutan and currently residing in and applying for the scholarship from Bhutan;

-- satisfy all requirements of the Department of Immigration and Border Protection (DIBP) for an Australian Student Visa sub-class 500;
+- satisfy all requirements of the Department of Home Affairs for an Australian Student Visa Subclass 500

 - married, engaged to, or are a de facto of a person who holds, or is eligible to hold, Australian or New Zealand citizenship or permanent residency, at any part of the application, selection or mobilisation phases;